 If you live in a very tiny town, it’s possible that the crematorium takes care of both humans and pets, but they likely have two separate designated areas for them.
 Check with your vet to see who they use.

-Do I Have to Drop My Animal Off At a Crematorium?
+Do I Have to Drop Off My Pet At a Crematorium?

 If you have to have your pet euthanized and you choose to have it cremated, your vet will arrange to have your pet transferred to the crematorium.